What is a natural swimming pool and how does a natural swimming pool work?

-The bacteria that are present in the fibrous root of the plants serve as the biological filter and remove pollutants and contaminants from the water.
+The bacteria present in the plants’ fibrous roots serve as the biological filter and remove pollutants and contaminants from the water.

 The plant’s roots also contain decomposer organisms that can eliminate the underwater waste buildup by consuming bacteria.

-The shallow plant zone acts as home to many invertebrates that eat up the mosquito larvae while also using the zone as a breeding ground.
+The shallow plant zone is home to many invertebrates that eat up the mosquito larvae while also using the zone as a breeding ground.

-The water has to be aerated as well without which the pool could harbor anaerobic bacteria.
+The water has to be aerated, without which the pool could harbour anaerobic bacteria.

-At the bottom of the pool, diffused air is required which is provided by the underwater aeration.
+At the bottom of the pool, diffused air is required, provided by underwater aeration.

-Circulation of water is done effectively and the energy required is less in this type.
+Water circulation is done effectively, and the energy required is less in this type.